rosell-dk/webp-express/README.txt

 1. WebP Express settings

 == Changelog ==
+= 0.11.2 =
+* Fixed bug which caused Alter HTML to fail miserably on some setups
+* AlterHTML now also looks for lazy load attributes in DIV and LI tags.

 = 0.11.1 =
 * Fixed bug which caused the new "Convert non-existing webp-files upon request" not to work on all setups